pdacostaporto/representations/README.md

 Their principal feature is their ability to print themselves on an `Output`, which serves as a formatter for the `Representation`'s data as a string.
 For example, an `Output` implementation can format the data as a JSON string, while another implementation formats it as an XML document.
 This way, data can be manipulated in many ways just by changing the output implementation on which it is printed.

+All objects in this library are immutable so they can be reused easily without unexpected side effects.

 ## Usage

+### Representing

 At the moment, `ArrayOfValues` and `ArrayOfFields` are the only implementations of `Values` and `Fields` available, respectively.
 They both take an array of `Value`s or `Field`s as a parameter for their constructors, which will be the data they will encapsulate.
 `LabelledValue` is the main implementation of the `Value` and `Field` interfaces.
 Its constructor can take a primitive value of the types `Integer`, `String`, `Boolean`, `Double` or `Long`, or a `Fields` or `Values` instance to represent composite values.
 It also requires a string label which will represent the name of the represented `Field` or a label for the represented `Value` in a sequence of values.